stemoutreach/PathfinderBot/ConnectAndTest/2-RobotSetup.md

 1. **Connect to WiFi**

    Check the network icon top right of the Taskbar.
 If the network icon looks like the image below, click icon and select the correct network to connect to.

    <img src="https://github.com/stemoutreach/PathfinderBot/blob/main/zzimages/wifisetup-01.jpg" width="200" >

+   Type in the wifi password using the on screen keypad.

 1. **Get the assigned IP for the robot**

    Hover the mouse cursor over the active WiFi icon and copy the assigned IP address.
 This IP will be used to connect the Pi500 to the robot.

 1. **Run start up script**